inab/rd-connect-user-management/README-API.md

 	* `PUT /users/:user_id/documents/:document_name`: It replaces the contents of an specific document for this user.

-	* `REMOVE /users/:user_id/documents/:document_name`: It removes an specific document for this user.
+	* `DELETE /users/:user_id/documents/:document_name`: It removes an specific document for this user.

 	* `GET /users/:user_id/documents/:document_name/metadata`: It gets the metadata of an specific document for this user.
 It follows [documentValidation.json](libs/RDConnect/documentValidation.json) JSON schema.

 	* `POST /users/:user_id/documents/:document_name/metadata`: A document following [documentValidation.json](libs/RDConnect/documentValidation.json) JSON schema is used to modify the metadata of the document.

-* `GET /organizationalUnits`: It returns the list of registered organizational units.
+* `GET /organizationalUnits` (*): It returns the list of registered organizational units.

-	* `GET /organizationalUnits?schema`: It returns the JSON Schema which validates an organizational unit entry.
+	* `GET /organizationalUnits?schema` (*): It returns the JSON Schema which validates an organizational unit entry.

 	* `PUT /organizationalUnits`: It creates a new organizational unit.
 The input must be a JSON document following [organizationalUnitValidation.json](libs/RDConnect/organizationalUnitValidation.json) JSON schema.

-	* `GET /organizationalUnits/:ou_id`: It returns the organizational unit which matches the record, or 404 if not found.
+	* `GET /organizationalUnits/:ou_id` (*): It returns the organizational unit which matches the record, or 404 if not found.
 It follows [organizationalUnitValidation.json](libs/RDConnect/organizationalUnitValidation.json) JSON schema.

 	* `POST /organizationalUnits/:ou_id`: It modifies an existing organizational unit.
 The input must be a JSON document following [organizationalUnitValidation.json](libs/RDConnect/organizationalUnitValidation.json) JSON schema (but not enforcing the existence of all the keys).
 Those keys whose value is `null` will be removed.

-	* `GET /organizationalUnits/:ou_id/picture`: It returns the photo associated to the organizational unit which matches the record, or 404 if not found, or the organizational unit does not have an associated photo.
+	* `GET /organizationalUnits/:ou_id/picture` (*): It returns the photo associated to the organizational unit which matches the record, or 404 if not found, or the organizational unit does not have an associated photo.

 	* `PUT /organizationalUnits/:ou_id/picture`: It sets up the photo associated to the organizational unit which matches the record, or 404 if not found.
 It should be a JPEG photo.

-	* `GET /organizationalUnits/:ou_id/users`: It returns the list of registered users (both enabled and disabled) under this organizational unit which matches the record, or 404 if not found.
+	* `GET /organizationalUnits/:ou_id/users` (*): It returns the list of registered users (both enabled and disabled) under this organizational unit which matches the record, or 404 if not found.

-* `GET /groups`: It returns the list of registered groups / roles.
+* `GET /groups` (*): It returns the list of registered groups / roles.

-	* `GET /groups?schema`: It returns the JSON Schema which validates a group entry.
+	* `GET /groups?schema` (*): It returns the JSON Schema which validates a group entry.

 	* `PUT /groups`: It creates a new group / role.
 The input must be a JSON document following [groupValidation.json](libs/RDConnect/groupValidation.json) JSON schema.

-	* `GET /groups/:group_id`: It returns the group which matches the record, or 404 if not found.
+	* `GET /groups/:group_id` (*): It returns the group which matches the record, or 404 if not found.
 It follows [groupValidation.json](libs/RDConnect/groupValidation.json) JSON schema.

 	* `POST /groups/:group_id`: It modifies an existing group features, but not its members or owners.
 The input must be a JSON document following [groupValidation.json](libs/RDConnect/groupValidation.json) JSON schema (but not enforcing the existence of all the keys).
 Those keys whose value is `null` will be removed.

-	* `GET /groups/:group_id/members`: It returns the list of users which are members of this group, or 404 if not found.
+	* `GET /groups/:group_id/members` (*): It returns the list of users which are members of this group, or 404 if not found.

 	* `POST /groups/:group_id/members`: It adds the users in the input array to the group as members.

 	* `DELETE /groups/:group_id/members`: It removes the users in the input array from the group as members.

-	* `GET /groups/:group_id/owners`: It returns the list of users which are owners of this group, or 404 if not found.
+	* `GET /groups/:group_id/owners` (*): It returns the list of users which are owners of this group, or 404 if not found.

 	* `POST /groups/:group_id/owners`: It adds the users in the input array to the group as owners.